Taiwan belongs to the Buddhist Civilization / Sinic Civilization

 Taiwan is one of the most dynamic economies in the World:

-The Taiwanese manufacturing sector represents 25% of the gross domestic product;
+The Taiwanese manufacturing sector represents 25% of the GDP

-The Taiwanese services sector represent 69% of the gross domestic product;
+The Taiwanese services sector represent 69% of the GDP

-Top service activities in the Republic of China (Taiwan ROC) are wholesale and retail (19% of the gross domestic product), property (real estate) and leasing, financial services and insurance, transport, and information and communications providers;
+Top service activities in China (Taiwan ROC) are wholesale and retail (19% of the GDP), property (real estate) and leasing, financial services and insurance, transport, and information and communications providers

 International Trade of Taiwan.